Methods used to derive Standard costs 2 / 4

 These standards include allowances for the fatigue, machine breakdown and normal material losses.

-Attainable standards motivate performance as they can be achieved can be used for product costing, cost control, inventory valuation, estimating and as a basis for budgeting.
+Attainable standards motivate performance as they can be achieved and can be used for product costing, cost control, inventory valuation, estimating and as a basis for budgeting.

 4. Current standards